Maria Goeppert Mayer: Commemoration

-In 1960, Goeppert-Mayer was appointed Full Professor of Physics at the University of California, San Diego.
-Although she suffered from a stroke shortly after arriving there, she continued to teach and conduct research for a number of years.
-She was elected a Fellow of the American Academy of Arts and Sciences, a member of the American Philosophical Society, and received the Golden Plate Award of the American Academy of Achievement in 1965.

-Goeppert-Mayer died of a heart attack on February 20, 1972, in San Diego at the age of 65.
-She is buried at El Camino Memorial Park in San Diego.

 After her death, the Maria Goeppert-Mayer Award was created by the American Physical Society (APS) to honor young female physicists at the beginning of their careers.
 Open to all female physicists who hold PhDs, the winner receives money and the opportunity to give guest lectures about her research at four major institutions.
 In December 2018, the APS named Argonne National Laboratory an APS Historic Site in recognition of her work.
 Argonne National Laboratory also honors her by presenting an award each year to an outstanding young woman scientist or engineer, while the University of California, San Diego hosts an annual Maria Goeppert-Mayer symposium, bringing together female researchers to discuss current science.
 In 1996, she was inducted into the National Women's Hall of Fame.
 In 2011, she was included in the third issuance of the American Scientists collection of US postage stamps, along with Melvin Calvin, Asa Gray, and Severo Ochoa.
 Her papers are in Geisel Library at the University of California, San Diego, and the university's physics department is housed in Mayer Hall, which is named after her and her husband.
 Goeppert-Mayer crater on Venus, which has a diameter of about 35 km, is also named after her.